AnthonyKuang/ProjectLumiere/README.md

   <img src="./public/images/powered-by-vercel.svg" alt="Powered by Vercel" height=40 />
 </a>

+We are sponsored in full by Hack+ and Vercel.

-Welcome to the repository of Project Lumiere, a media publication platform that accelerates students creating CompSci content.
+Welcome to the repository of Project Lumiere, the CS publication platform with superpowers!
 This repository houses the source code for the website in its entirety, built with [Next.js](https://nextjs.org) and [TailwindCSS](https://tailwindcss.com) and deployed on [Vercel](https://vercel.com?utm_source=lumiere&utm_campaign=oss).

-## Getting started

-In progress - updating soon!

 ## Contributing